 Connecting the Louvre with Place de la Concorde, there are few more pleasant walks in Paris than walking the length of the Tuileries Garden.
-The location, beauty and symmetry are unrivaled throughout town.
+The location, beauty, and symmetry are unrivaled throughout the town.
 It’s one of the most beautiful parks in Paris and one of the best urban parks in the entire world – you don’t want to miss this (and probably won’t).

 The center of the Tuileries Garden is the most superb section.
 Grab one of the metal chairs that are randomly scattered throughout the garden and catch some sun next to the central pond.
-Around you are Classical sculptures, some by famous artists like Rodin and the finely cut lawns certainly add an element a royalty to this park that once actually housed a palace.
-As you head towards Place de la Concorde, on both sides are dozens of chestnut trees that are a just a haven on a hot and muggy Parisian summer day.
+Around you are Classical sculptures, some by famous artists like Rodin and the finely cut lawns certainly add an element a royalty to this park that once housed a palace.
+As you head towards Place de la Concorde, on both sides are dozens of chestnut trees that are just a haven on a hot and muggy Parisian summer day.

 Metro Stations: Odeon, Rennes

 At the heart of the garden is the famous pond overlooking a former palace.
-The pond is a popular spot for children, trying their luck with toy sail boats and for folks chilling on those metal chairs.
-The area just south of the pond is home to rows of finely chopped trees shading the only grassy lawn in the park that you can actually sit on.
+The pond is a popular spot for children, trying their luck with toy sailboats and for folks chilling on those metal chairs.
+The area just south of the pond is home to rows of finely chopped trees shading the only grassy lawn in the park that you can sit on.
 It’s the absolute perfect place for a weekend picnic or just catching some sun with the rest of Paris!
-Head over to the western edges of the garden to really get away from it all – but don’t forget to take a book with you.
+Head over to the western edges of the garden to get away from it all – but don’t forget to take a book with you.

 As you can see, every part of Paris has its own green spaces.
-Small or large, Paris is definitely a city that treats its residents and visitors with plenty of nice spots to relax.
+Small or large, Paris is a city that treats its residents and visitors with plenty of nice spots to relax.
 So there’s very little doubt that you’ll always be just a few minutes away from some of the best parks in Paris.
-All that’s left to do is grab a chair, bring a picnic lunch and just enjoy le joie de vivres!
+All that’s left to do is grab a chair, bring a picnic lunch and just enjoy la joie de vivres!